 Materials: 2 projectors, mini arcade booth with camcorder, computer, microcontroller, light, color backdrop

 Silly Faces is an interactive video installation that asks the audience to become a part of the exhibition.
 Visitors can upload a 5-second video of themselves making a silly face using a ‘photo booth’ style arcade.
 The most recent video is added to the constantly changing grid of faces projected onto the gallery wall.
 Each video is bumped to the left when a new video is created, resulting in a dynamic and evolving mosaic of moving portraits.
 Everyone is a star.
 The arcade is a simple prop that attracts the audience to play Silly Faces as a game.
 The two channel video mural shows the 65 most recent videos, looping.
 A single channel version, Silly Faces 2.0 with a 35 grid is currently running at the Children's Museum of Pittsburgh.

-Silly Faces is available for rental and sale, for more information click here.
-In 2013 Silly Faces was rented by the Center for the Arts in Bonita Springs and Silly Faces 2.0 was purchased by Stepping Stones Children's Museum.
+Silly Faces is in the permanent collections of the Children's Museum of Pittsburgh, Stepping Stones Children's Museum in Connecticut and OH WOW!
+The Roger & Gloria Jones Children's Center for Science & Technology, in Youngstown Ohio.
+It is available for rental and sale, for more information click here.
+In 2013 Silly Faces was rented by the Center for the Arts in Bonita Springs.
+Here is a youtube video a viewer shared of Silly Faces in Florida: http://www.youtube.com/watch?v=bWmRZ_ll00Y